Epistemic Gain, Aleatoric Cost: Uncertainty Decomposition in Multi-Agent Debate for Math Reasoning: Experiments

 \subsection{Main Results}

-Our results demonstrate that uncertainty-guided training substantially amplifies the benefits of heterogeneous interaction (Table \ref{tab:main_results}).
-In asymmetric pairings, UMAD consistently lifts the weaker agent across rounds while preserving the stronger agent's accuracy, yielding the largest gains at $T=5$.
-This pattern suggests that resolving epistemic uncertainty enables productive exchange: the weaker model benefits from informative counterarguments instead of collapsing into agreement.
-In contrast to Zero-Shot MAD, where performance gaps often induce sycophancy and superficial alignment, UMAD rewards epistemic influence and encourages persuasive, evidence-carrying reasoning rather than conformity.
+Our results show that uncertainty-guided training improves heterogeneous debate primarily through asymmetric gains for the weaker agent (Table~\ref{tab:main_results}).
+In the heterogeneous setting, UMAD raises the weaker \texttt{Qwen2.5-3B-Instruct} agent from $54.8$ to $66.5$ average accuracy at $T=5$, outperforming both Zero-Shot MAD and Standard IPPO.
+The stronger \texttt{Qwen3-4B-Instruct-2507} agent remains close to its Zero-Shot performance but is not uniformly improved, indicating that the main benefit of UMAD is not simply increasing standalone accuracy for all agents.
+Instead, the gains suggest improved utilization of complementary peer information by the weaker model.

-In homogeneous settings, the training gains of both IPPO and UMAD are modest and largely saturate, exposing a ceiling when epistemic diversity is limited.
+In homogeneous settings, the training gains of both IPPO and UMAD are modest and largely saturate, suggesting a ceiling when epistemic diversity is limited.
 The improvements over zero-shot MAD baselines are small, which is consistent with the view that homogeneous debate mainly acts as self-consistency \cite{choi2025debate}.
-Without an external source of lower-entropy information, extensive epistemic overlap constrains progress.
-Notably, UMAD avoids the round-wise degradation seen in Zero-Shot baselines under social pressure or sycophancy \cite{wynn2025talk}, stabilizing the debate even when it cannot introduce new knowledge.
+Without sufficiently non-redundant peer information, extensive epistemic overlap constrains progress.
+Notably, UMAD provides small but stable gains, consistent with the view that homogeneous debate has limited non-redundant epistemic information.

-Finally, Table \ref{tab:main_results} shows that longer debates tend to accumulate contextual noise for baseline methods, leading to saturation or decline, whereas UMAD remains robust as $T$ increases.
-The consistent improvements up to $T=5$, especially in heterogeneous and out-of-distribution tasks, indicate that uncertainty calibration decouples debate length from mode collapse.
-By learning to ignore irrelevant context and maintain confidence only in stable reasoning paths, agents sustain constructive long-context interaction.
+Finally, Table \ref{tab:main_results} shows that baseline methods tend to saturate or degrade as the number of debate rounds increases, leading to saturation or decline, whereas UMAD remains robust as $T$ increases.
+The consistent improvements up to $T=5$, especially in heterogeneous and out-of-distribution tasks, indicate that uncertainty-guided training improves robustness to longer debate horizons.
+By down-weighting unstable responses and rewarding useful peer influence, agents sustain constructive long-context interaction.